Jagannath: Tribal origins

 The tribal origin theories rely on circumstantial evidence and inferences such as the Jagannath icon is non-anthropomorphic and non-zoomorphic.
 The hereditary priests in the Jagannath tradition of Hinduism include non-Brahmin servitors, called Daitas, which may be an adopted grandfathered practice with tribal roots.
 The use of wood as a construction material for the Jagannath icons may also be a tribal practice that continued when Hindus adopted prior practices and merged them with their Vedic abstractions.
 The Daitas are Hindu, but believed to have been the ancient tribe of Sabaras (also spelled Soras).
 They continue to have special privileges such as being the first to view the new replacement images of Jagannath carved from wood approximately every 12 years.
 Further, this group is traditionally accepted to have the exclusive privilege of serving the principal meals and offerings to Jagannath and his associate deities.

 According to Verrier Elwin, Jagannatha in a local legend was a tribal deity who was coopted by a Brahmin priest.
 The original tribal deity, states Elwin, was Kittung which too is made from wood.
 According to the Polish Indologist Olgierd M. Starza, this is an interesting parallel but a flawed one because the Kittung deity is produced by burning a piece of wood and too different in its specifics to be the origin of Jagannath.
 According to another proposal by Stella Kramrisch, log as a symbol of Anga pen deity is found in central Indian tribes and they have used it to represent features of the Hindu goddess Kali with it.
 However, states Starza, this theory is weak because the Anga pen features a bird or snake like attached head along with other details that make the tribal deity unlike the Jagannath.

 Jagannath (left) may have roots in Narasimha (right, man-lion avatar of Vishnu who fights evil demon and ends religious persecution).

-Some scholars such as Kulke and Tripathi have proposed tribal deities such as Stambhesveri or Kambhesvari to be a possible contributor to the Jagannath triad.
+Some scholars such as Kulke and Tripathi have proposed tribal deities such as Stambheshwari or Kumbheshwari to be a possible contributor to the Jagannath triad.
 However, according to Starza, these are not really tribal deities, but Shaiva deities adopted by tribes in eastern states of India.
 Yet another proposal for tribal origins is through the medieval era cult of Lakshmi-Narasimha.
 This hypothesis relies on the unusual flat head, curved mouth and large eyes of Jagannath, which may be an attempt to abstract an image of a lion's head ready to attack.
 While the tribal Narasimha theory is attractive states Starza, a weakness of this proposal is that the abstract Narasimha representation in the form does not appear similar to the images of Narasimha in nearby Konark and Kalinga temple artworks.

 In contemporary Odisha, there are many Dadhivaman temples with a wooden pillar god, and this may be same as Jagannath.